ljfa-ag/libnbtplusplus/README.txt

 The test program is a simple program which takes a compressed or uncompressed NBT file as input and prints out the contents, then optionally writes it back into an output NBT file.

+To build, open the makefile with a text editor and adjust the defines.